cness6140/archlinux/archlinux/index.md

 ![alt text](<Screenshot 2024-11-29 at 5.54.06 PM.png>)
 Figure 23

-I used pacman to install the zsh shell, and made zsh the default shell for some users (root and justin).
-I left bash for clara and for codi
+I used pacman to install the zsh shell, and made zsh the default shell for some users (root and Justin).
+I left bash for Clara and for Codi.

 ![alt text](<Screenshot 2024-11-25 at 12.11.57 PM.png>)
 Figure 24